 Problems that are noted in film or storage containers and housings are often not isolated incidents, and if they are the result of conditions subsequent to processing they can become contagious and spread throughout the film collection.
 If samples of any lot of film rated as in fair condition, additional samples must be inspected.
 All film of any lot rated as poor must be inspected.
-All film rated as poor or bad shall be replaced.
+All film rated as poor must be inspected.

 Reports of the inspections shall be made to the Supervisor of Public Records.